godotengine/godot-docs/classes/class_undoredo.rst

 Description
 -----------

 Helper to manage UndoRedo in the editor or custom tools.
-It works by storing calls to functions in both 'do' an 'undo' lists.
+It works by storing calls to functions in both 'do' and 'undo' lists.

 Common behavior is to create an action, then add do/undo calls to functions or property changes, then committing the action.